 The other unique features of a reverse mortgage are best explained by a comparison to traditional forward mortgages.
 In a forward mortgage, the borrower makes monthly payments to the lender, gradually reducing the loan balance and building equity.
-With a reverse mortgage, the borrower receives payments from the lender and does not need to make payments back to the lender so long as he or she lives in the home and continues to fulfill his or her basic responsibilities, such as payment of taxes and insurance.
+With a reverse mortgage, the borrower receives payments from the lender and does not need to make payments back to the lender as long as he or she lives in the home and continues to fulfill basic responsibilities, such as payment of taxes and insurance.
 The loan balance grows over time as the borrower receives payments and interest accrues on the loan; home equity declines over time.
 Essentially, the mortgage works in the reverse direction of a forward mortgage, which is where the term “reverse” comes from.

 All loans must eventually be repaid, and this one is no different.
 The loan is due once the borrower sells the home or passes away.
 Of course, the borrower may also choose to pay off the loan at any time.
 In most instances, a reverse mortgage is paid off when the mortgaged home is sold.
 It is important to note that reverse mortgages are designed so that the amount owed cannot exceed the value of the home.
 If, for example, a reverse mortgage balance is $150,000, and the house is sold for $125,000, the borrower does not owe the difference.
 If the house can be sold for more than the value of the reverse mortgage, that equity belongs to the borrower or the borrower’s estate.